 The UN Global Compact’s 10th Principle states that “Businesses should work against corruption in all its forms, including extortion and bribery.”
 We call on companies to develop policies and programmes to address all forms of corruption.
 We challenge companies to join peers, governments, UN agencies and civil society to realize a more transparent global economy.

 Besides the important role of governments and business, the UN Global Compact recognizes the critical role civil society plays in the fight against corruption.
-We partner with the UN Office on Drugs and Crime (UNODC), Transparency International (TI), the International Chamber of Commerce (ICC), and the World Economic Forum Partnership against Corruption Initiative (WEF-PACI) with this in mind.
+We partner with the UN Office on Drugs and Crime (UNODC), Transparency International (TI), the International Chamber of Commerce (ICC), and the World Economic Forum Partnership against Corruption Initiative (WEF-PACI), and the Basel Institute on Governance with this in mind.
 Together, we and our partners are:

 - Providing a platform for learning, dialogue and action